-- Practicum Supervisors hold a Bachelor's or Masters's Degree in Social Work from an accredited school of social work and have two years of post-degree social work experience. - A Practicum Supervisors who do not meet the above criteria may be considered if (1) the Practicum Supervisors can meet a specific student's learning goals, (2) no Bachelor or Masters level social work instructor with a CSWE-accredited social work degree and comparable level of skill in the same area of practice is available, and (3) the Practicum Education Director determines that the placement setting meets all other criteria for a field placement site.
-In such cases, the WSU Practicum Education Program will develop an individualized plan to reinforce and infuse the social work perspective throughout the placement.
-At a minimum, the plan will include student participation in a bi-weekly supervision group provided by a licensed BSW or MSW social worker on the WSU Social Work Faculty/Staff.
-The faculty/staff providing the supervision group will be responsible for the coordination, documentation, and evaluation of the plan to ensure educational outcomes.

-- The WSU Social Work Program expects that Practicum Supervisors adhere to the highest standards of professional ethics and values as detailed in the NASW Code of Ethics. - Practicum Supervisors demonstrate a commitment to further professional development as a Practicum Supervisors, including:
+- A Practicum Supervisor who does not meet the above criteria may be considered if (1) the Practicum Supervisor can meet a specific student's learning goals, (2) no masters level social work instructor with a CSWE-accredited social work degree and comparable level of skill in the same area of practice is available, and (3) the Practicum Education Director determines that the placement setting meets all other criteria for a practicum placement site.
+In such cases, the WSU Practicum Education Program will develop an individualized plan to reinforce the social work perspective throughout the placement.
+At a minimum, the plan will include additional consultation between the Practicum Supervisor and the student's faculty practicum liaison and/or an off-site licensed MSW.
+The student's faculty practicum liaison will be responsible for coordination, documentation, and evaluation of the plan to ensure educational outcomes. - The WSU Social Work Program expects that field instructors adhere to the highest standards of professional ethics and values as detailed in the NASW Code of Ethics. - Practicum Supervisor demonstrates a commitment to further professional development as a Practicum Supervisor, including:

-o Participation, when possible, in WSU field orientations, trainings, and events.
+o Participation, when possible, in WSU practicum orientations, trainings, and events.

 - New Practicum Supervisors are expected to complete (or provide evidence of having completed) a Seminar in Practicum Instruction (SIPI).
-Consideration will be given to individual circumstances and/or prior supervisor experience that may warrant either alternative methods of ensuring field instructor training and competence or waiving of the SIPI requirement. - Practicum Supervisors are expected to support the specific educational goals of the BSW Program at Westfield State University, including its commitment to competency-based education, evidence-based practice, and social and economic justice, and to plan and coordinate learning experiences that are consistent with the Social Work Program's requirements and the student's learning objectives. - Practicum Supervisors commit to providing continuity of supervision and evaluation throughout the practicum year, including - personally providing at least one hour of uninterrupted face-to-face supervision time weekly; As necessary and approved by the Practicum Education Program, video conferencing will also meet the requirement for face-to-face supervision; - assurance that a total of at least one additional hour of group and/or task-focused supervision is available to the student every week; - communication and collaboration with the student's faculty practicum liaison regarding any concerns, needs, questions, etc.; - participation in an internship site visit with the faculty practicum liaison and the student at least once each semester and other times as requested; - completion of evaluation forms, hours/activity logs, and other reports requested by the Social Work Program on a timely basis; - notification to the Practicum Education Director in advance of any staffing changes that may affect the student's supervisory relationships.
+Consideration will be given to individual circumstances and/or prior supervisor experience that may warrant either alternative methods of ensuring Practicum Supervisor training and competence or waiving the SIPI requirement. - Practicum Supervisors are expected to support the specific educational goals of the MSW Program at Westfield State University, including its commitment to competency-based education, evidence-based practice, and social and economic justice, and to plan and coordinate learning experiences that are consistent with the Social Work Program's requirements and the student's learning objectives. - The Practicum Supervisor commits to providing continuity of supervision and evaluation throughout the practicum year, including - personally providing at least one hour of uninterrupted face-to-face supervision time weekly; As necessary and approved by the Practicum Education Program, video conferencing will also meet the requirement for face-to-face supervision. - assurance that a total of at least one additional hour of group and/or task-focused supervision is available to the student every week. - communication and collaboration with the student's faculty practicum liaison regarding any concerns, needs, questions, etc. - participation in a practicum site visit with the faculty practicum liaison and the student at least once each semester and other times as requested.

-Practicum Supervisors ensure that students are oriented to the agency's facilities, services, populations served, policies, and procedures.
-Particular attention is given to ensure that students are provided with information about any possible dangers associated with internship assignments and with guidelines for safety and risk management specific to the agency's client populations, methods of intervention (i.e., infection control procedures, approved methods for restraint, etc.), and practice settings (i.e., home visits, travel through high- risk areas, etc.) and make every effort to ensure students' safety over the course of the internship placement.
+- completion of evaluation forms, hours/activity logs, and other reports requested by the Social Work Program on a timely basis. - notification to the Practicum Education Director in advance of any staffing changes that may affect the student's supervisory relationships. - Practicum Supervisor ensures that students are oriented to the agency's facilities, services, populations served, policies, and procedures.
+Particular attention is given to ensure that students are provided with information about any possible dangers associated with practicum assignments and with guidelines for safety and risk management specific to the agency's client populations, methods of intervention (i.e., infection control procedures, approved methods for restraint, etc.), and practice settings (i.e., home visits, travel through high-risk areas, etc.) and make every effort to ensure students' safety over the course of the practicum placement.